felipecastrotc/BondGraph.jl/docs/src/index.md

 - [Library - Public](@ref public-documentation): Detailed documentation of all public functions provided by the Bond Graph Toolkit.
 - [Library - Internals](@ref internal-documentation): Detailed documentation of all internal functions and types used by the Bond Graph Toolkit.

-## Versioning and Changelog

-For information about the different versions of MyLibrary and the changes introduced in each version, please refer to the [Changelog](@ref).

 ## Library

 ```@contents